-In this paper, we present Recipe1M, the largest structured recipe dataset to date, the im2recipe problem, and neural embedding models with semantic regularization which achieve impressive results for the im2recipe task.
+In this paper, we present Recipe1M+, the largest structured recipe dataset to date, the im2recipe problem, and neural embedding models with semantic regularization which achieve impressive results for the im2recipe task.
+The experiments conducted using AMT, together with the fact that on the Recipe1M test set we obtain the same test performance using Recipe1M+, show that the extended dataset is not much noisier.
+Moreover, the fact that this expansion strategy greatly helps on the Food 101 dataset demonstrates the value for generalizability.
 Additionally, we explored the properties of the resulting recipe and food representations by evaluating different vector arithmetics on the learned embeddings, which hinted at the possibility of applications such as recipe modification or even cross-modal recipe generation.

 More generally, the methods presented here could be gainfully applied to other "recipes" like assembly instructions, tutorials, and industrial processes.
-Further, we hope that our contributions will support the creation of automated tools for food and recipe understanding and open doors for many less explored aspects of learning such as compositional creativity and predicting visual outcomes of action sequences.
+Further, we hope that our contributions will support the creation of automated tools for food and recipe understanding and open doors for many less explored aspects of